SOP$_1$, SOP$_2$, and antichain tree property: Introduction

-In Section 5, we introduce {\it 1-strictly strong order property (SSOP$_1$)}.
-By definition of it, if a theory has SSOP$_1$ then it has SOP$_1$.
-We show that $\beta$-indiscernibility also preserves SSOP$_1$ and prove that a theory has ATP if and only if it has SSOP$_1$.
-In fact the class of theories having SSOP$_1$ is a proper subclass of the class of SOP$_1$ theories, we will prove this too.
-As a modification of Claim \ref{claim}, we observe that the following proposition holds.
+In Section 5, we introduce {\it 1 strong order property with full consistency} (we will write it SOP$^{\rm fc}_1$).
+By definition, if a theory has SOP$^{\rm fc}_1$, then it has SOP$_1$.
+We show that $\beta$-indiscernibility also preserves SOP$^{\rm fc}_1$ and prove that a formula has ATP if and only if it has SOP$^{\rm fc}_1$.
+Thus the class of theories having SOP$^{\rm fc}_1$ is a proper subclass of the class of SOP$_1$ theories.